lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

   d.
 I am forwarded, the country name is truncated to 32 chars
   e.
 I see an error message, for "country_name"
   f.
 I see an error message, for "country_name"
-8. I am forwarded to the new country page, at "/artifacts/country/view/15"
+8. I am forwarded to the new country page, at "/artifacts/countries/view/15"
-  a.
-I see the page title set to "Greece"
+  - I see the page title set to "Greece"
-  b.
-I see the "edit" link
+  - I see the "edit" link
-  c.
-I see the "delete" link
+  - I see the "delete" link

 ## Post Conditions